RevatureSFNTraining/Project0_Inferno/README.md

 # Project0_Inferno
 01/04/2022
-- Uploaded my power presentation, part 3 of the project is completed to the best of my ability, and now working recording for video presentation.
+- Uploaded my power presentation, part 3 of the project is completed to the best of my ability, and now working on recording for video presentation.

 01/02/2022
 - Updated ERD and completed UI.
 Working on part 3.
 Started recording for video and writing power point.